If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill audit [path]
+npx vskill@latest audit [path]

 FlagDescription